CWOChris/Silver-Screenr/README.md

 A website where you can look up a movie, add it to a watch list, and then add a review and a rating.

 ### Installation
-Node, Express, Sequelize, MySQL2, and Handlebars.
+Node, Express, Sequelize, MySQL2, Axios and Handlebars.

 ### How to Use the Silver Screenr
 The landing page will have the options to login in or register a new user account.